Why Does HRV Matter for Older Adults?

 Many age-related conditions affect HRV:

-Diabetes: - Autonomic neuropathy can lower HRV - Good blood sugar control supports HRV - Monitor for changes over time
+Diabetes (see HRV and Diabetes): - Autonomic neuropathy can lower HRV - Good blood sugar control supports HRV - Monitor for changes over time

 Arthritis and chronic pain: - Chronic pain suppresses HRV - Pain management supports autonomic function - Gentle movement often helps both pain and HRV